SeldonIO/seldon-deploy-sdk/python/docs/ModelMetadataServiceApi.md

 # create an instance of the API class
 api_instance = seldon_deploy_sdk.ModelMetadataServiceApi(seldon_deploy_sdk.ApiClient(configuration))
-uri = 'uri_example' # str | The URL-encoded URI for the storage bucket containing the model, or the URI to the docker image for custom models.
+uri = 'uri_example' # str | The URI for the storage bucket containing the model, or the URI to the docker image for custom models.
+It must be a valid URI as defined in RFC 3986, and must not exceed 200 characters.

 try:
     # Delete a Model Metadata entry.